R-Chr/R-Chr.github.io/_pages/about.md

 I am specializing in computational material science, with a particular focus on the fields of disordered materials, energy materials, molecular dynamics, topological data analysis, and machine learning.
 My research interests lie at the intersection of these areas, where I explore the fundamental physics and chemistry underlying the behavior of materials through atomistic simulations, and gain a deeper understanding of these relations through the use of different data science methods.

 Previous Ph.D.
-Fellow in the Glass Structure and Mechanics Group at Aalborg University, Department of Chemistry and Bioscience co-supervised by Morten M. Smedskjær and Lisbeth Fajstrup .
+Fellow in the Glass Structure and Mechanics Group at Aalborg University, Department of Chemistry and Bioscience co-supervised by Morten M. Smedskjær and Lisbeth Fajstrup.

 On this website, you can find information about my research projects, publications, and conference presentations.
 Please feel free to explore and reach out to me with any questions or collaboration opportunities.